 4:3 diet vs 5:2 diet

-A recent review article suggests that both of these methods are equally as effective as traditional calorie restriction diets for weight loss, as well as comparable in reducing in visceral fat mass, fasting insulin and insulin resistance (1).
+A recent review article suggests that both of these methods are equally as effective as traditional calorie restriction diets for weight loss, as well as comparable in reducing in visceral fat mass and reducing diabetes risk factors (1).
 However, the 4:3 diet should in theory result in quicker weight-loss due to the extra day of fasting.
 Nevertheless, this extra day of fasting can be much more difficult to adhere to in the long run.